apache/shenyu-website/content/en/projects/soul/http-proxy/index.md

 * Add this annotation `@SoulSpringMvcClient` in your `controller` interface.

-   * you can apply the annotation to class-level in a controller.the name of the path variable is prefix and '/**' will apply proxy for entire interfaces.
+   * You can apply the annotation to class-level in a controller.the name of the path variable is prefix and '/**' will apply proxy for entire interfaces.

-   * example: （1）：both `/test/payment` and `/test/findByUserId` will be handled by proxy service.
+   * Example1: both `/test/payment` and `/test/findByUserId` will be handled by proxy service.

     ```java
       @RestController